 PSFC has been working with TEA and outside counsel to pursue both federal statutory and state administrative solutions.
 Steps taken include supporting legislation introduced by U.S. Representatives Arrington and Doggett to permanently remove the IRS limitation and securing support of the Texas congressional delegation to request the Treasury prioritize amending IRS rules on the BGP limit.
-On February 3, 2023, the State Board of Education voted to decrease the program reserve from 5.0 percent to 0.25 percent of the BGP total capacity via rule change.
+The State Board of Education is also considering lowering the program reserve of 5.0 percent of the BGP total capacity via rule.
+The 5.0 percent reserve is currently \$5.9 billion.
 Requests from November applicants that were not able to be guaranteed due to a lack of capacity total approximately \$6.8 billion.
-Additional capacity, which is estimated to be between \$7 billion to \$9 billion, is anticipated to alleviate program capacity concerns in the short term and is expected to be available to February applicants.

-PSF Corporation Rider Highlights - House
+PSF Corporation Rider Highlights - Senate